menu

 Virginia Square South is a densely urban neighborhood (based on population density) located in Arlington, Virginia.

-Virginia Square South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
+Virginia Square South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Virginia Square South neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics